mirzafahad/mirzafahad.github.io/_posts/2013-02-21-wifi-rouge-access-point-part2.md

 ![tcpdump](/img/wifi/tcpdump.png){: .center-block :}

 All the packets are from channel 1.
 You can change the channel on the fly.
-To do that just open another terminal window and execute the channel change command while tcpdump is still running on the other terminal window.
+To do that just open another terminal window and execute the channel-change command while tcpdump is still running on the other terminal window.

 ### Step-8: Cycle channels with a script
 We are going to use a bash script to change channels from 1 to 13.
 I created a folder (*mitm*) in the home directory and a file, `change_channel.sh`, inside that folder.
 If you are a first-time Ubuntu user and found yourself flabbergasted about how the heck you create a blank text file because there aren't any options on the right-click menu, no worries.
 Just check [this link](https://askubuntu.com/questions/917502/is-there-any-way-to-create-a-simple-txt-file-without-opening-the-terminal).
 You will have to do this once and after that, you can create a blank file using right-click menu.